Generic name: pioglitazone hydrochloride and glimepiride

 DUETACT is not recommended for use in pregnancy, nursing mothers or for use in pediatric patients.

-Therapy with DUETACT should not be initiated if the patient exhibits clinical evidence of active liver disease or increased serum transaminase levels (ALT greater than 2.5 times the upper limit of normal) at start of therapy (see PRECAUTIONS, General: Pioglitazone hydrochloride, Hepatic Effects and CLINICAL PHARMACOLOGY, Special Populations, Hepatic Insufficiency: Pioglitazone hydrochloride).
-Liver enzyme monitoring is recommended in all patients prior to initiation of therapy with DUETACT and periodically thereafter (see PRECAUTIONS, General: Pioglitazone hydrochloride, Hepatic Effects and PRECAUTIONS, Laboratory Tests).
+Therapy with DUETACT should not be initiated if the patient exhibits clinical evidence of active liver disease or increased serum transaminase levels (ALT greater than 2.5 times the upper limit of normal) at start of therapy (see PRECAUTIONS, General, Pioglitazone, Hepatic Effects and CLINICAL PHARMACOLOGY, Special Populations, Hepatic Insufficiency, Pioglitazone).
+Liver enzyme monitoring is recommended in all patients prior to initiation of therapy with DUETACT and periodically thereafter (see PRECAUTIONS, General, Pioglitazone, Hepatic Effects and PRECAUTIONS, Laboratory Tests).

 Maximum Recommended Dose